Understanding General Intercessions for Daily Mass

 Option 1

-3.For those who are living in sin or are unprepared for Christ's coming, that they may heed the call to repentance and conversion, let us pray to the Lord.Lord, hear our prayer.
+3.For those living in gang-affected communities, caught between the threat of violence and the absence of any safe alternative, let us pray to the Lord.Lord, hear our prayer.

 Optional:For our sick, bereaved, etc., special projects or events.Lord, hear our prayer.